+- Risk management

+- The Group Chief Risk Officer (CRO) is the function holder for risk management.

+- Compliance

-The Company CRO is also the key function holder for Solvency II Compliance.
+- The Group CRO is also the key function holder for Solvency II Compliance.
 This is a 2nd line role given Solvency II independence requirements.

-• Internal Audit
+- Internal Audit

-The Chief Internal Auditor (UK) is the function holder for Internal Audit.
+- The Chief Internal Auditor (UK) is the function holder for Internal Audit.
 In line with the requirements, Internal Audit is fully objective and independent from all other functions.
 The Chief Internal Auditor (UK) has an escalation path and primary reporting line to the Chair of the Aegon UK Group Audit Committee.
 In addition, the Chief Internal Auditor (UK) has an escalation path to the Group Chief Audit Executive and UK Chief Executive Officer.

+- Actuarial function

-• Actuarial function The Chief Actuary is the Head of the Actuarial Function and is a direct report to the Chief Financial Officer (CFO).
+The Chief Actuary is the Head of the Actuarial Function and is a direct report to the Chief Financial Officer (CFO).